 Customer activation rate is a crucial metric for all SaaS companies.
 This metric measures the number of users that take a particular action to get value out of the company’s product.
 If you consider Twitter, the action may involve sending two or more tweets or following six other accounts.

 According to a case study, an academic medical center wanted to increase customer activation to effectively engage more patients in their healthcare portal.
 LionShare designed an automated marketing campaign based on the weekly data feed of recent patient visits.
 They printed and mailed a direct mail piece with variable printing that included personalized instructions for signing up, including each patient’s access code and their medical record number so they could easily activate their account.
 They mailed Consecutive communications to those who did not activate their portal after a 90-days.

 The outcome they saw was indeed surprising.
 It had a 14.1% activation rate in the mail group, which represented an almost 30% lift over the control group.
 Below is the result of the case study.

 We will now look at six advanced steps of user and customer activation ideas.
-But before we do that, let us understand the importance of customer activation.
+But before we do that, let us understand the importance of customer activation marketing.

 The importance of customer activation

-There are a lot of companies that care about user acquisition and customer activation rate but hardly give any attention to customer activation.
+There are a lot of companies that care about user acquisition and customer activation cost but hardly give any attention to customer activation.
 The reason is that they do not understand the importance of user activation for user acquisition.

 Suppose you spend $15 on Google ads to get a single user sign up, and a single customer earns you $30.
 Imagine that 50% of the prospectors you have will sign up for a trial and ultimately activate.